I’m a Women's Midlife Coach & Psychotherapist

 So my work as a coach started informally, although providing help and support to others always came naturally.
 I completed an Advanced Practitioner Life Coaching course.
 I'm now in the process of training as an NLP Practitioner and Meditation Facilitator so I can bring these powerful modalities into my coaching work.

 Here I am today.
 Kindly and compassionately at your service.
+Please click here to find out more about coaching.

 You may know her from her work as Beauty Editor at YOGA Magazine or her contributions to The Independent or Psychologies Magazine.